cjakuc/cjakuc.github.io/_posts/2020-7-10-BudgetBlocks.md

     - Reset the database holding users' customized preferences
     - View a timestamped changelog of changes to default categorization prefences

 The GitHub repository for this project can be found [here](https://github.com/Lambda-School-Labs/budget-blocks-ds).
-It includes multiple GIFs showing the API routes in action.
+The ReadeMe file includes multiple GIFs showing the API routes in action.

 An in-depth video walkthrough that was made for future developers of the project can be seen [here](https://www.youtube.com/watch?v=cf3lLvb7I3s).